SriTanyaG/MovieResv/README.md

 - **Discovery**: Users can view all available shows across all theaters.
   - `URL: /api/theaters/shows/`
   - **Dynamic URLs**: Every show entry includes a `book_url`.
 This URL is active for customers but remains `null` for owners to prevent accidental self-booking.
-- **Booking**: Clicking a `book_url` takes the user to the booking form where the specific show details (Theater, Movie, Time) are pre-locked.
+- **Booking**: Clicking a `book_url` takes the user to the booking form where the specific show details (Theater, Movie, Time) are pre-filled.
 Users simply enter the number of seats.
   - `URL: /api/bookings/?show=<id>`
 - **History & Cancellation**: Users can view their personalized booking history.
 Each booking includes a `cancel_url` for a one-click redirect to the cancellation page.
   - `URL: /api/bookings/`